- Advising and Declaring

 7. Takes the results of another’s research and attempts to pass those results off as his or her own work.
 This includes “citing” material from sources that have been gathered by another author.
 You can, of course, cite materials that you have found in another published text, but your citation should specify where you found the material, rather than simply giving that material’s original source.

 1. The case may be resolved within the department.
-In this case, the instructor will meet with the student, inform the student of the allegation, showing evidence for the allegation.
-If the student accepts responsibility,
+In this case, the instructor will meet with the student, inform the student of the allegation, and show evidence for the allegation.
+The situation may be resolved with a finding of no misconduct.
+If misconduct is judged by the instructor and the student accepts responsibility,

 a. the instructor will notify the DUS (Director of Undergraduate Studies) of the incident.